SzymonFilipowicz/reactNativeTutorial/README.md

    } catch (error) {  }
 }
 </code></pre>
+Only async functions can use "await" before calling another async function to wait for return response

 Widgets :
-To add widgets, import them in you file like this :
+To add widgets, import them into fileyou are using, just like this :
 <pre><code>
 import { Text } from 'react-native';
 import { Text, Toast } from 'react-native'; //or multiple